Calvià: Ancient era

 Calvià first appears in history as a village 2,000 years BCE, although the area was first populated in the Neolithic Era.
 Later, sailors coming from the east stopped in the Balearics on their way to the Iberian Peninsula, where they sought metals.
 They came from Italy, from other Mediterranean islands, and from the Near East, and constructed small settlements along the coast.
 Historians call this period the "Cave Culture", because caves were frequently used as habitations and burial areas.
 Some vestiges of this area have been catalogued in an archaeological excavation called the Puig de sa Morisca Archaeological Park, which conserves remains of what was a talaiot 9 m in diameter.
 It is located on a small mountainous elevation in Calvià's Santa Ponsa district.

 The Roman era lasted from 123 BCE until the 4th century CE, but left no significant vestiges.
-Among the few archaeological remnants of this era are the remains of a Roman villa in Santa Ponsa known as Sa Mesquida, which has an oven that was used to make ceramics, the horse-shoe shaped Naveta Alemany and the Turó de Ses Abelles.
+Among the few archaeological remnants of this era are the remains of a Roman villa in Santa Ponça known as Sa Mesquida, which has an oven that was used to make ceramics, the horse-shoe shaped Naveta Alemany and the Turó de Ses Abelles.

 In 425, the area was invaded by the Vandals, who ended up settling.
 Lack of remains or written record means little is known about this area other than the decline that began with the destruction of Pollença.
 The Byzantine general Flavius Belisarius ordered the conquest of the archipelago in 534, bringing an end to this era.

 The first Muslim arrivals were in 707.
 They quickly ended the Byzantine domination and established their own hegemony.
 Until 903, the island was part of the Umayyad Caliphate.